Oral Health

 Preventing Tooth Pain Starts with Solid Dental Habits

-Let’s be real: most of us wait for the pain before we act.
-But preventing tooth pain is a whole lot easier—and cheaper—than fixing it later.
+Most of us wait for the pain before we act.
+But preventing tooth pain is a whole lot easier, and cheaper, than fixing it later.
 Good dental care at home includes:

 Keeping your oral health in check helps you avoid future problems like decay, tooth sensitivity, or gum disease.